val-pin/adam-p-markdown/Markdown-Cheatsheet.md

 This cheatsheet is specifically *Markdown Here's* version of Github-flavored Markdown.
 This differs slightly in styling and syntax from what Github uses, so what you see below might vary a little from what you get in a *Markdown Here* email, but it should be pretty close.

+You can play around with Markdown on our [live demo page](http://www.markdown-here.com/livedemo.html).

 ##### Table of Contents
 [Headers](#headers)
 [Emphasis](#emphasis)